freakimkaefig/musicjson-toolbox/API.md

 <a name="module_MusicJsonToolbox.distancePitchDurationNgrams"></a>

 ### MusicJsonToolbox.distancePitchDurationNgrams(object, search) ⇒ <code>Array</code>
-Returns the minimum distance between the searched notes and the corresponding ngrams.
+Returns the fine score for similarity between the searched notes and the corresponding ngrams.
 Notes are represented as pitch and duration values.

 **Kind**: static method of <code>[MusicJsonToolbox](#module_MusicJsonToolbox)</code>
-**Returns**: <code>Array</code> - The cost for each ngram
+**Returns**: <code>Array</code> - The fine score for similarity for each ngram (0-1)

 | Param | Type | Description |
 | --- | --- | --- |